osrg/ryu-book/en/html/_sources/switch_test_tool.txt

 ..
 NOTE::

-    As a sample test pattern, the source tree of Ryu offers a test pattern file for OpenFlow 1.3 and OpenFlow 1.4 to check if each parameter that can be specified in the match/actions of FlowMod message, each parameter that in MeterMod messages and each parameter that in GroupMod messages works properly or not.
+    As a sample test pattern, the source tree of Ryu offers a test pattern file for OpenFlow 1.0, OpenFlow 1.3 and OpenFlow 1.4 to check if each parameter that can be specified in the match/actions of FlowMod message, each parameter that in MeterMod messages and each parameter that in GroupMod messages works properly or not.

+        ryu/tests/switch/of10

         ryu/tests/switch/of13